OUR TEAM HAS COMPLETED OVER 2,000 SERVICE HOURS IN THE PAST 2 YEARS!

 Boys and Girls club

 Our team partners with the Boys and Girls Club of Annapolis, which stems out of a larger nationwide organization.
-15 members of 4541 voluntarily signed up to mentor at our local Boys and Girls Club, committing to volunteer an hour every Thursday to aid in STEM-based activities with the kids.
+15 members of 4541 signed up to mentor at our local Boys and Girls Club, committing to volunteer an hour every Thursday to aid in STEM-based activities with the kids.

 The GIM program (Gears In Motion) is a fun STEM activity geared towards elementary school students in order to teach the importance of working together like gears in a system.
 It centers around GIM, a gear-based toy that was designed, CADed, and 3D printed by members of 4541.
 Gears In Motion starts with a short but informative presentation on gears, which leads to the activity.
 After watching a tutorial video, the students then work together as a team to piece together the steps to the instructional booklet so that they can put together their GIMs as a team and learn to Turn Together...
 By the end of the program, the students involved will be able to take home their very own GIM.

 Innovation Challenge is a monthly event that our team runs with the goal of getting more Spalding students involved in STEM.
-It allows students to be in teams of three and compete in a engineering based challenge.
+It allows students to be in teams of three and compete in an engineering based challenge.
 This activity is open to all Spalding students, not just engineering students.
 During an Innovation Challenge we invite one of our sponsors to come and talk about what their organization does and what opportunities they offer.
 The winning team of the challenge receive gifts cards for each member.